cursey/kanan/README.md

     * If `kanan.bat` does not stay open then something is most likely wrong with your python install.

+## The following scripts are disabled by default
+* ClientSideDevCat.js
+* PatternScanSnapshot.js
+* LargerTTFontResize.js

+Learn about configuring kanan on our [[wiki|wiki]].

 ## Contributing
 Contributions are welcome.
 If you are contributing a patch that you aren't the original author of please give credits at the top of the file.
 If a patch has